cfrioux/fluto/README.md

 # fluto

-Metabolic network completion with linear reaction rate constraints based on the stoichiometry.
+Metabolic network completion with respect to topological and linear reaction rate constraints based on the stoichiometry.

-Tested for Python 3.7.6.
+Tested with Python 3.7.6.

 So far only level 2 [SBML](http://sbml.org/Documents/Specifications) files are supported.